-Anyone who believes that a licensee is or has been engaged in any conduct as set out in General Statute 143-151.56(a) may file a written complaint against that licensee, signed by the complainant, and signed and dated by a Notary on the form provided.
+Anyone who believes that a licensee is or has been engaged in any conduct as set out in General Statute 143-151.56(a) may file a written complaint against that licensee, signed by the complainant, dated and certified by a Notary on the form provided.
 Complaints shall include the complainant’s mailing address and a daytime phone number.
-Complaints shall also identify the address of the property inspected, even if the property is the same as the complainants mailing address.
+Complaints shall also identify the street address of the structure if the complaint pertains to an inspection of the structure, even if the property is the same as the complainants mailing address.
 Complaints shall specifically identify the licensee and describe the conduct complained about and alleged violations of the General Statutes, Standards of Practice or Code of Ethics using the checklist as a guide provided in the accompanying information memo.
 Supporting documentation shall include copies of the written contract, home inspection report, photos and reports by independent consultants.
 Complaints are processed in the order they are received by the Engineering Division.
 A copy of the complaint is provided to the licensee for a written response.
-Please contact Phil Joyner email@example.com or (919) 662-4480 x285 with questions regarding submission of a complaint after reading Complaint Information Memo dated 5/2/2011 and the sample NC Standards of Practice & Code of Ethics.
-NOTE: The Board shall not consider complaints that are received by the Board more than three (3) years from the date of the inspection.
+Please contact Phil Joyner firstname.lastname@example.org or 919-647-0026 with questions regarding submission of a complaint after reading Complaint Information Memo dated 2014-2-1 and the abridged NC Standards of Practice & Code of Ethics.

 Investigation Review Committee (IRC)

 Upon completion of the investigation, the Board's Investigation Review Committee makes a determination of whether there is sufficient evidence to support a violation of the statutes and rules.
 The committee will notify the complainant and the home inspector of its determination.
 Based upon its determination, the committee may recommend to the Board:

 - to dismiss the complaint and issue a letter of caution to the home inspector

 - that the complaint be resolved by consent agreement* if the home inspector agrees to the terms of the consent agreement; or